developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/dominjectionandroid/index.md

 * DOM injections occur every time a page is loaded, **so changes to JavaScript files injected in this way can be put into effect simply by refreshing the relevant page**.

 #### Inject Server-based JavaScript
-Here, four JavaScript files are injected from a server to all pages:
+Here, four JavaScript files are injected from a server into all pages:

 		:::xml
 		<script type='text/javascript' src='http:\\myserver.com\elements.js' pages='*' />